NFL Free Agency 2017: Philadelphia Eagles Targeting LA Rams WR Kenny Britt

 According to NBC Sports, Britt will have other suitors once free agency negotiations begin.
 The Washington Redskins, San Francisco 49ers and Seattle Seahawks are all expected to pursue Kenny Britt, and if he is not signed quickly, more teams could enter the mix.
 However, all the buzz is pointing toward a union between Britt and the Philadelphia Eagles, although that won’t be a certainty until Britt signs his name to a contract.

 Kenny Britt was the Tennessee Titans’ first-round draft pick in 2009, and he showed early promise as a tall, physical wide receiver.
 Britt’s ascension to possible NFL stardom was interrupted by several off-the-field incidents while he was with the Titans, and he signed with the Rams in 2014 in an attempt to resurrect his career.
-After two solid but unspectacular years, Britt emerged in 2016 with his best statistical season as a pro — setting him up for a nice pay raise in 2017 and beyond.
+After two solid, but unspectacular years, Britt emerged in 2016 with his best statistical season as a pro — setting him up for a nice pay raise in 2017 and beyond.

 The Los Angeles Rams are expected to allow Kenny Britt to sign with another team (per the Los Angeles Times), so his days in a Rams uniform appear to be over.
 The question now is which wide receiver-needy NFL team is going to land the talented 28-year-old from Bayonne, New Jersey.
 The smart money seems to be on Britt signing with the Eagles and catching passes from Carson Wentz in 2017, but NFL free agency is a competition.
 There are a few known teams who covet Kenny Britt, and others could surface as the market begins to establish itself over the first few days of the signing period.
 Buckle your seat belt, because NFL free agency 2017 is about to launch.